microsoft/WhatTheHack/015-Serverless/Student/Challenge-02.md

 **NOTE:** The TollBooth application that you will work with for the rest of this hack uses C#.
 You may find it useful to understand how a basic "Hello World" Azure Function works in C# before you explore the TollBooth application's code.

+**NOTE:** When using VS Code, the [Azure Functions extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions&ssr=false#overview) can only work with one language stack at a time.
+IF you have Azure Functions authored in multiple languages, you will need to open a separate VS Code window to work with each language.

 ## Success Criteria

 1. Verify that you are able to open your function in a browser and pass your name in the query string.
 You should see a message like: